Adolescent Gynaecology – what you need to know in primary care

 - Refer if >7cm (RCOG guidelines) – no need for CA125 in premenopausal simple cysts.

-6. PCOS – most cases can be managed in primary care unless fertility concerns, with hormonal treatment to ensure at least 4 bleeds per year, and advice re weight loss if needed and the link with insulin resistance (guideline soon to be available on the Portal/PCS website).
+6. PCOS – most cases can be managed in primary care unless fertility concerns, with hormonal treatment to ensure at least 4 bleeds per year, and advice re weight loss if needed and the link with insulin resistance (also see soundbite for more detail)

 8. Prolapse – helpful when referring to mention the options discussed with patients regarding pessaries or surgery and any preference; consider referral to the continence service for patients who haven’t tried PFEs, mild prolapse or other urinary/bowel symptoms or if family not complete.